erick-otenyo/mapping-icons/README.md

 A set of .png mapping icons created by [gravitystorm](https://github.com/gravitystorm)
 https://github.com/gravitystorm/openstreetmap-carto/tree/master/symbols

 >This list is just to get you started.
 There might be other places to find map icons.
-Feel free to make a pull request if you came across one.
+Feel free to make a pull request if you come across one.